Halfway House vs Sober Living

 To be concise, sober living homes are group homes for recovering addicts. located in a quiet area to help ensure a peaceful environment.
 Another difference between the two is that most halfway houses do not restrict who may apply to live there.
 But recovering addicts need to have gone through a rehab program before committing to sober living.
 This makes sense because residents must be able to stay sober in order to live in this type of home.
 Thus, recovering addicts who already have some sobriety under their belt have the tools to help them stay sober and are more likely to succeed at sober living than those who are new to recovery.

-The Living House is South Africa’s Premier Sober Living Facility, we understand addiction and provide a means for reintegration for people recovering from addiction, The Living House gives the recovering person a healthy peer network and model of recovery.
+The Living House is South Africa’s Premier Sober Living Facility, we understand addiction and provide a means for reintegration for people recovering from addiction, The Living House gives the recovering person a healthy peer network and model of recovery plus providing recommendations on Rehabs in the UK for our international family.

 We have established ourselves through a multidimensional understanding that, one size does not fit all and this is why we tailor our program to suit our residents (Assessment dependent).